PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Depot assignments for each vehicle, typically used in multi-depot instances.
       Vehicles are assigned to the first depot if this section is not provided.

+   ``VEHICLES_FIXED_COST_SECTION``
+      Cost incurred for each vehicle if used to serve clients.
+      Fixed costs are assumed to be zero if this section is not present.

    ``VEHICLES_MAX_DISTANCE_SECTION``
       Maximum route distance for each vehicle.
       Route distances are assumed to be unconstrained if this section is not present.